 The industry’s future belongs neither to technology, nor to human creativity, but to the marriage of both.

 Ian Leslie is an author and journalist who writes for the Economist and the Financial Times on psychology, technology, and business.
-He is also a former agency planning director and now independent brand consultant.
+He is also a former agency planning director and now an independent brand consultant.

 Ian will be co-hosting the How to be Human course on 22 November alongside Jon Leach.
 This course will explore how your agency can form a partnership with AI in order to move up the value chain.
 Or rather, how to be human – and win.